John Batman: Participation in massacres of Aboriginal people and the Black War

 Batman rose to prominence during the time of the Black War of 1830 (aged 29), during which he participated in the Black Line—the formation of a "human chain" across the island to drive Aboriginal people from their lands into a 'manageable' area.

 In February 1830, Batman wrote to the British Colonial Secretary, John Burnett, about his difficulty in 'coming up' with [i.e., capturing] the Aboriginal people.
 In the same letter, he asked in explaining his difficulty in capturing Aboriginal people in the bush, "...if he could follow known [Aboriginal] offenders once they had made it 'to their own ground'.

-The 19th-century artist, John Glover, captioned one of his Tasmanian paintings Batman's Lookout, Benn Lomond (1835) "...on account of Mr Batman frequenting this spot to entrap the Natives."
+The 19th-century artist, John Glover, captioned one of his Tasmanian paintings Batman's Lookout, Benn Lomond (c.
+1840) "...on account of Mr Batman frequenting this spot to entrap the Natives."
 Batman's neighbour in Van Diemen's Land, Glover said that he was "a rogue, thief, cheat and liar, a murderer of blacks and the vilest man I have ever known".

 Batman was diagnosed with syphilis in 1833.

 By 1835, Batman's property, "...Kingston [near Ben Lomond], covered more than 7000 acre, had appropriate animals and buildings, and numerous hands; but it was too rugged to be highly productive."

 Foundation of Melbourne and Batman's Treaty

 Batman sought land grants in the Western Port area, but the New South Wales colonial authorities rejected this.
 So, in 1835, as a leading member of the Port Phillip Association he sailed for the mainland in the schooner Rebecca and explored much of Port Phillip.

 When he found the current site of central Melbourne, he noted in his diary of 8 June 1835, "This will be the place for a village." and declared the land "Batmania".

-Batman's Treaty negotiations with Kulin peoples (Aboriginal peoples of now central Victoria) took place in June 1835 on the banks of the Merri Creek in present-day Northcote (an inner suburb of Melbourne), "...using legal advice from the former Van Diemen's Land attorney-general, Joseph Gellibrand, and with the support of his Aboriginal companions from New South Wales and Van Diemen's Land."
+Batman's Treaty negotiations with Kulin peoples (Aboriginal peoples of now central Victoria) took place in June 1835 on the banks of the Merri Creek in present-day Northcote (an inner suburb of Melbourne), "...using legal advice from the former Van Diemen's Land attorney-general, Joseph Gellibrand, and with the support of his "Sydney Blacks", which were his Aboriginal employees from New South Wales and Van Diemen's Land."
+These Aboriginal men, namely John Pigeon (Warroba), Johnny Crook (Jonninbia or Yunbai), Joe the Marine (Quanmurrer), Stewart (Nillang), Mackey (Macher), John Allen (Lurnerminer), Bill Bullets, Old Bull, and Joe Bangett, performed a central role in the cross-cultural negotiations and the maintenance of these relations.